mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 ### \--artifacts-dir, -a

-Specifies a particular directory to save artifacts in, e.g the `.zip` file, once you've built an extension.
+Specifies a particular directory to save artifacts in, e.g. the `.zip` file, once you've built an extension.
 This can be specified as a relative or absolute path, and should always be a string.

 ::: note
 If this is not specified, the default is the relative path `./web-ext-artifacts`.